search

 • Support to register with a GP and dentist, and to access other health and wellbeing agencies / services you may need.

-• Work in a social enterprise, linked to the community.
+• Work experience in a social enterprise, linked to the community.
 Here, you will work with others, to contribute to the success and sustainability of the community.

-• Training appropriate to your work, and a record of and recognition of your achievements.
+• Training appropriate to your work experience, and a record of and recognition of your achievements.

 • Help to access other training for your personal development and learning and an environment that is supportive and encouraging.